DEVOTIONALS

 Jesus sees us doing.

-Does that mean we should not let the person know we are praying
+Should we let the other person know we are praying for them?

-for them?
-Silence wouldn’t be a way of encouraging others, would
+Silence wouldn’t be a way of encouraging others, would it?
+It’s

-it?
-It is important for us to be sure others know we are praying for
+important for us to tell others we are paying for them.

-them.
 Why?

-Because sometimes when people are hurting, they can
+Because sometimes when people are hurting, they can go into

 emotionally they hide their hurts.

-But we need to remember that even though we have what we think
+When we are helping others, we need to remember that even

-an emotional, or physical pain much differently than we would.
+respond to emotional or physical pain much differently than

+we would.
 What does that mean to us?
-It means that sometimes it is better
+It means that most of

-Most people ‘do not care how much we know’ until they ‘know how
+Most people ‘don’t care how much we know’ until they ‘know how

 much we care’.
 When we sincerely care about others, we will make

-special efforts to check on them, and assure them we are praying for
+special efforts to frequently check on them and assure them we are

 If we think of something that might benefit them in some way, we